Sheck Exley: Records

-Exley was the first in the world to log over 100 cave dives (at the age of 23); in 29 years of cave diving he made over 4000 dives.
+Exley was the first man in the world to log over 1,000 cave dives (at the age of 23); in 29 years of cave diving, he made over 4000 dives.

 Exley had an unusual resistance to nitrogen narcosis, and was one of the few divers to survive a 400 ft open-water dive on simple compressed air.
 In acting as a safety diver for two divers trying to set an air-only depth record in 1970, Exley reached 465 ft in salt water, but could go no deeper due to narcosis and the start of blackout (the two record-depth attempting unconscious divers died just out of reach beneath him, and such air-depth records are no longer sought or recorded).
 During his diving career, he set numerous depth and cave penetration records.

-Exley was the first person in the history of technical SCUBA diving to dive below 800 ft, a feat only 20 people have performed as of 2021.
+Exley was the first man in the history of technical SCUBA diving to dive below 800 ft, a feat only 20 people have performed as of 2021.
 His carefully planned multistage decompressions from these dives, in open water (not in a decompression tank), sometimes required times of as much as 13.5 hours.
 However, he never suffered a classic case of decompression sickness in his career.

 Exley and German cave diver Jochen Hasenmayer became friends and rivals in the 1980s, each repeatedly attempting to break the depth records of the other.

 Death

-Exley died, aged 45, on April 6, 1994 while attempting to descend to a depth of over 1000 ft in a freshwater cenote, or sinkhole, called Zacatón in the state of Tamaulipas, Mexico.
+Exley died, aged 45, on April 6, 1994, while attempting to descend to a depth of over 1000 ft in a freshwater cenote, or sinkhole, called Zacatón in the state of Tamaulipas, Mexico.
 He made the dive as part of a dual dive with Jim Bowden, but Bowden aborted his descent early when his gas supply ran low.
 Exley's body was recovered when his support crew hauled up his unused decompression tanks.
 It was found that he had looped into the descent line, perhaps to sort out gas issues.
 His wrist-mounted dive computer read a maximum depth of 906 ft.

 The cause of Exley's death could not be determined.
 Team members concluded the causes "...could include stress of HPNS exacerbated by the narcotic effects of nitrogen at that depth".
 The line was also wrapped (deliberately) around Exley's tank valves.
 Bowden and other experts have theorized that Exley might have done this in anticipation of his own death to prevent any dangerous body recovery operations.

 The remipede L. exleyi, discovered by Australian cave divers Andrew Poole and Dave Warren in August 1993, was named in honor of Sheck Exley.

+The Sheck Exley Award is given by the National Speleological Society - Cave Diving Section for 1000 safe cave dives post full cave training.